snowballstem/snowball/README.rst

 how the project grows by gathering contributions over time.

-The Snowball compiler translates a Snowball program into source code in another language - currently Ada, ISO C, C#, Go, Java, Javascript, Object Pascal, Python and Rust are supported.
+The Snowball compiler translates a Snowball program into source code in another language - currently Ada, ISO C, C#, Dart, Go, Java, Javascript, Object Pascal, Python and Rust are supported.

 This repository contains the source code for the snowball compiler and the